dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_operation_timing.rst

 for your problem submission, see the :ref:`qpu_runtime_estimating` section.

 .. [#] You could also adjust timing-related solver parameters.
 For information
-    about solver parameters, see the :ref:`properties_solver_parameters`
+    about solver parameters, see the :ref:`qpu_solver_parameters` section. section.
-    section.

 .. _qpu_runtime_estimating: